jerryq0101/Qish-Unix-Shell/README.md

 ## Tests
-This passes the WISH tests.
+This passes the WISH correctness tests.
 The `tests/`, `tests-out/`, `tester/`, `test-shell.sh` folders are from the OSTEP repo to help me do correctness tests.
 `bash test-shell.sh` to run these tests.

 ![wish tests passing](./wish_tests_out.png)